mohammadrezarezaeid/EEG_Electrodes_Localization_and_Labeling/Example/02_features/README.md

 ## Next

 Step 3 loads `HC023_features_vertices.mat`, applies the trained classifiers, and writes one electrode / non-electrode label per vertex.
-If you ran part B, it also reports how that compares with `HC023_mesh_gt.mat`.
+It also reports how that compares with `HC023_mesh_gt.mat`.